 - Get ahead of your tax and bookkeeping needs before the busy season of January-April.
 Professionals will gladly help you out at that time for a premium rate.

-- When in doubt, ask a professional.
+- When in doubt, ask a professional who knows about owning rental property.
 Never be too proud to ask for help.

 Nothing will stress you out more than when April is fast approaching, and you realize that you haven’t kept organized books.
 Your CPA will charge you a bundle, and you could be in violation of tax rules if you haven’t been making estimated payments.
 (The IRS website has great resources, as will your tax professional if you need advice.
 Please consult them for any tax-related advice).

 The bottom line here is that you are in charge of your success.
 Staying on top of your finances and accounting will not only help you sleep better at night but help you be a better business owner.
 Don't forget to bring in a professional as you scale so that you can achieve more.

 Lesson 4: There is a mental shift when you own rental property

 Stage 1 - The "I get it" phase: There is undeniably this mental shift that occurs throughout your investing journey that I wasn't expecting.
 It starts when you first discover real estate investing and have that rush of excitement.
 It's when you "get that investing can work."
 We spent a few years learning through resources like Bigger Pockets which offered us a treasure trove of real estate knowledge.
 Roofstock also offers some great resources to educate yourself about owning rental property and matches you with partners to help throughout the buying and managing process.
 These things helped make it a whole lot less scary for us to buy our first rental property.